 As we contemplate redress for this shameful and economically indefensible state of affairs, we must ask, “so what’s so special about female lawyers that their plight should be acknowledged and made the focus of a crusade for parity?”
 Is giving women lawyers a better break simply a matter of charity or pity?

 We certainly think not.
-Having worked with thousands of lawyers of various genders (and, not incidentally, gender preferences), we are comfortable making a relevant sweeping generalization: women collaborate better.
+Having worked with thousands of lawyers of various genders, we are comfortable making a relevant sweeping generalization: women collaborate better.

 In a profession where intense competition (and competitiveness) promotes self-interest, aggression, and various types of covert and overt bullying, women’s tendency toward finding common interests and common ground often leads to better legal outcomes.
 This is particularly evident in those areas where the role of law and lawyers is in helping to build things, promote contracts and agreements, and advance some ball or another, rather than parceling out blame for catastrophes that have already occurred.